terry-chongkalok/Anatomy_of_Jokes/README.md

 3. When comparing the base values for sentences of different lengths, it was observed that the detection model generally predicted a higher probability for longer sentences, which suggests a possible bias.

-## Data-centric Ideas for Future Project Improvements:
+## Data-centric Ideas for Future Project Enhancement

 1. Collect more diverse data from different sources, eg including more non joke text containing pronouns, longer non joke text, or shorter joke text.